Sunday, January 31, 2010

 Tuesday, January 26, 2010

 As we go racing through January, we find Valentine's Day on the horizon - which means it's time for appropriately-themed magnets, all from Etsy.
 This first set comes from Terrills Tiles.
+Update on Jan.
+30, 2103: Terrill's Tiles seems to have disappeared.

 My Little Chickadee Creations is sending 30% of each sale of these magnets to Doctors Without Borders, "to help bring relief to Haiti."